 If you are troubled about possible wrongdoing at work, please don't keep it to yourself.
-Our Whistleblowing Policy is there to reassure you that it is safe and acceptable to speak up and to enable you to raise any concern you may have at an early stage and in the right way.
+Our Speak Up Policy is there to reassure you that it is safe and acceptable to speak up and to enable you to raise any concern you may have at an early stage and in the right way.
 If you feel unable to raise the matter with your manager, for whatever reason, please raise the matter with:

-- EMAT Head of Governance & Compliance Alexandra Rigler alexandra.rigler@central.emat.uk - EMAT Senior Workforce Planning & HRBP Ruhena Mahmood Ruhena.mahmood@emat.uk
+- EMAT Head of Governance & Compliance Alexandra Rigler alexandra.rigler@central.emat.uk - EMAT Head of People & Culture Vicky Donnelly vicky.donnelly@central.emat.uk

-If you are unsure about raising a concern you can get free and independent advice from Protect helpline on 020 3117 2520 or by emailing whistle@protect-advice.org.uk
+If you are unsure about raising a concern you can get free and independent advice from Protect helpline on 0203117 2520 or by emailing Protect Advice Line